The Challenge: Toxic people in the workplace are detrimental to our health and wellbeing

 - Maintain your joy

 Many people derive self-worth from other’s opinions of them.
 But when emotionally intelligent people feel joyful about an achievement it is usually based on their own view.
-Of course, it’s impossible to be unaffected by what people think of you, but if the judgement is coming from a toxic person take it with a pinch of skepticism.
+Of course, it’s impossible to be unaffected by what people think of you, but if the judgment comes from a toxic person take it with a pinch of skepticism.

 It’s easy to get swept away by the negativity of a toxic person, but by focusing on the solution you promote positivity.
 This also makes you effective and in control of the situation.
 It will also reduce the amount of stress you experience while dealing with them.

-Here are a few simple actions for practising mindfulness:
+Here are a few simple actions for practicing mindfulness:

-When you’re swamped with work, this might sound a bit unreasonable, but taking ten minutes every day to calm your mind and focus on nothing on nothing specific can dramatically alter your mindset.
+When you’re swamped with work, this might sound a bit unreasonable, but taking ten minutes every day to calm your mind and focus on nothing specific can dramatically alter your mindset.

 Taking a break outside can really clear your mind, especially when dealing with a toxic person.
 A walk in the park could refresh you so that you can deal with a toxic colleague with a level head.